 - Twelve Coins Puzzle: Implemented in Spellbreaker as a puzzle involving the magical power levels of a set of physically-indistinguishable white cubes.

 - Unnaturally Looping Location: The Endless Stairway, which you can climb/descend forever without getting anywhere as the whole thing is a magical illusion.

 - Unwinnable by Design:

 - If you fail the copy protection in Spellbreaker, the game lies to you and tells you that you passed it.
-Many hours later, at the very end of the game, a vital object will explode and kill you when you try to use it, with no warning as to why, what you did wrong, or when.
+Many hours later, at the very end of the game, Belboz will suddenly appear and imprison you below the earth, with no warning as to why, what you did wrong, or when.

 - Unwitting Pawn: In Spellbreaker, the player character.

 - Vancian Magic: Spells have to be memorized each time you want to cast them, although apparently you can "master" a spell to retain it in your mind permanently.